Empty Sun Umbrellas, Full Shopping Bags: Why Mallorca's Beach Economy Is Faltering

 Higher Prices, Tighter Wallets

 The most common answer is simple: holidays are getting more expensive.
-Hotel rates and air fares have risen, energy and personnel cost more.
+Hotel accommodation prices in the EU have risen, and air fares, energy and personnel cost more.
 Many guests react immediately: they forgo the small extras on the beach.
 "This year we skip the loungers and buy drinks at the supermarket," says a visitor carrying a bag full of water bottles and his own provisions.
-Such statements are heard often, and they explain part of the decline.
+Such statements are heard often, and they explain part of the decline: fewer bookings for sunbeds are causing revenue losses.

 What Often Gets Overlooked in Public Debate

 There are aspects that have been less examined so far.
 First: the cost structure of providers.
 Deck chairs, sun umbrellas and beach equipment are often imported, and their prices correlate with transport and energy costs.
 Second: regulatory rigidity.
 Concessions, pitches and opening hours are strictly regulated.
 Small operators cannot react flexibly—such as lowering prices at short notice or offering services in different locations.
 Third: the employment issue.
-Seasonal workers come from all over Europe; rising living costs and uncertain income reduce the willingness to work on Mallorca.
+Seasonal employment trends in Europe show that rising living costs and uncertain income reduce the willingness to work on Mallorca.

 The Environmental and Public Interest Perspective